 Published on June 21st, 2017 | by ECSWE0

-Lobby success: MEPs call for age-appropriate ICT and media curricula
+Education committee calls for age-appropriate ICT and media curricula

-On 21 June 2017, the Committee on Employment and Social Affairs and the Committee on Culture and Education of the European Parliament adopted their joint report on “a new skills agenda for Europe” (see meeting agenda).
+On 21 June 2017, the Committee on Employment and Social Affairs and the Committee on Culture and Education of the European Parliament adopted their joint report on “a new skills agenda for Europe”.
 ECSWE, together with other partners and its national members has successfully lobbied committee members to include amendments calling for and age- and development appropriate media-pedagogy.
 This is an important step for the European Waldorf movement.
 If adopted in the plenary in September, the report will allow us to initiate a debate on how to teach digital skills in an age- and development-appropriate way.

 Negotiations on this report had raised concerns among our members that national governments and schools would be pushed once more to introduce digital technology in classrooms from an early age.
 The first draft insisted “on the need to incorporate new technologies in the teaching and learning process” while not mentioning the need for an age-appropriate approach that respects healthy child development and wellbeing.
 ECSWE, therefore decided to take action.